'A remarkable week': Academy gives kids a taste of law enforcement

 Brooks noted her focus on the collective unit, growth and her experience as a second-year cadet as reasons fellow JPLA cadets selected her as chief.

 “I try not to say ‘I’ a lot.
 We had to make a speech to be elected, and I talked about how I want to grow with everyone else, together.
-I don’t want to be that one person who has all of the spotlight.”
+I don’t want to be that one person who has all of the spotlight," she said.

 Although much of JPLA is done on the law enforcement campus, the program also integrates into the Helena community.